AcadIMAT

 Cost of Living

-• According to the cost of living index Turin is 100th, making it significantly cheaper than Milan and Rome as well as other Northern cities.
+• According to the cost of living index Turin is 133rd, making it slightly cheaper than Rome.

 • A monthly transportation ticket for an adult is €38.